-Interest rates pulled back from record levels this week, but credit cardholders shouldn't get too excited.
+Interest rates pulled back from record levels this week, although cardholders may not have much reason to cheer.

 |CreditCards.com’s Weekly Rate Report|